TheJaredWilcurt/WuhdAppusDat/README.md

 # WuhdAppusDat

+"WuhdAppusDat" answers the question "What app is that" by all your little pog champ viewers.

 Free, open source, desktop app for streamers that lets their audience know what program is currently in focus.

 > ***"Great for art, game dev, and coding streams!"***